MatthewACoelho/CRISPRGUARDFinder/README.md

 conda deactivate
 ```

-The off-target search is a C program requiring 64-bit architecture, which can be compiled as follows (only tested on Centos 7).
+The off-target search is a C program requiring 64-bit architecture, which can be compiled as follows:

 ```
 gcc -mcmodel=medium -O4 -o bin/ot -pthread src/ot.c